Patio Design Ideas for 2023

 Small Well-Designed Outdoor Oasis | Patio Design Ideas

-Here’s a great example of creativity in a small outdoor space.
-It’s easy to imagine that this would be a comforting oasis from the hustle and bustle of city dwelling.
-The white painted fencing keeps the area looking clean and crisp, while the potted plants add color, warmth and a connection to nature.
-The stone tiles, rustic wood furniture and small stones add texture.
-I think an additional element that would provide the opportunity for further texture and color would be a long padded bench cushion with a few outdoor pillows to provide comfort.
-The bench could have also been designed as a storage area for the cushions for seasonal purposes.
-A few strands of string lighting secured to the top of the fencing would also provide additional ambiance.
-All-in-all, it’s a fabulous retreat that sets itself apart from what clearly was an unfinished back yard area.
+An additional element that would provide further texture and color would be a long padded bench cushion with a few outdoor pillows to provide comfort.
+The bench could also be designed as a storage area for the cushions for seasonal purposes.
+A few strands of string lighting secured to the top of the fencing would provide additional ambiance.
+All-in-all, it’s a fabulous retreat that sets itself apart from what was an unfinished backyard area.

 Give the patio a focus